eccomaggio/art_cats/README.md

 12. DONE - add a toggle-able help pane

-## New todo:

-1. OK (i think) - Ensure that the background of all input fields is white (not the case for QTextBox on windows
+1. DONE - (i think) - Ensure that the background of all input fields is white (not the case for QTextBox on windows
 2. DONE - Ensure the window’s height is retained when the help pane is toggled
 3. TOO DIFFICULT / ABANDONED - Make sure the column lines are respected (some look a bit wobbly…) – maybe an issue with horizontal alignment of the widget inside?
-4. OK - Add in validation e.g. warning if no barcode or pagination or title etc.
+4. DONE - Add in validation e.g. warning if no barcode or pagination or title etc.
-5. OK - Save backup file on each submit (save to backup.bak)
+5. DONE - Save backup file on each submit (save to backup.bak)
-6. ** consider logic of unlock button:
+6. DONE - ** consider logic of unlock button:

-default: records are locked when loaded into gui unlock is disabled when unlocked, i.e. must
-EITHER complete and submit
-OR abort [how? - add abort button?? or... ]

-7. deal correctly with empty gui [title should read 'new'] think about this!
+7. DONE - deal correctly with empty gui [title should read 'new'] think about this!

 8. DONE Remove debug print out from barcode check